When you intentionally live with less, you can experience life with more attention and purpose.

 - It starts with you – Make your health top priority.
 Eat simply and move every day.
 Try yoga.

 - Research – spend some time reading about minimalism and talk about what you are learning with your family.
-You can find great recommendations on my i love page.
 Authors like Meg Wolfe, Tammy Strobel, Joshua Becker and Leo Babauta have inspired me to live with less.
 Reading about how real life people, with very different lifestyles, live with less, shows that minimalism can be for anyone and everyone.

 - Don’t compete – Having less than another does not make you a better minimalist and living with less is not a competition.
 The purpose of simplifying is to have more time and space for what matters most to you.
 That being said, you may challenge yourself with fun ideas like the 100 Things Challenge, or minimalist fashion Project 333, but attempt them with a light heart.